 Consider transfers of assets from other relatives (eg grandparents) and/or employing teenage children in the family business to use personal allowances and the basic rate tax band.

-Remember that children also have their own capital gains tax (CGT) annual exemption (see Capital gains section).
+Children also have their own capital gains tax (CGT) annual exemption (see Capital gains section).

 Tax free savings